(must have a Duluth Public Library library card to use)

 Student Resources in Context - Find primary documents from the American Journey series and millions of articles from magazines and newspapers; a wealth of award-winning reference content that includes overview and critical essays; biographies; multimedia features and much more.

-Internet Sites by Subject: History - sites selected by Duluth Public Library Reference librarians
+Internet Sites by Subject: History - selected by Duluth Public Library reference librarians

-Internet Sites for Kids & Teens: History - sites selected by Duluth Public Library Youth Services librarians
+Internet Sites for Kids & Teens: History - selected by Duluth Public Library youth services librarians

 MnLink - request materials the Duluth Public Library does not own.
 Call 730-4200/option 5 and library staff will help you.